boahene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. Display all the lines in the file /etc/passwd that do not contain the pattern “bin: grep -i -v "bin" /etc/passwd 18.Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well: grep -i "^[a-z]" /etc/ssh/sshd_config

+19. Replace all characters A and c from input to Z and e respectively : tr "A" "Z" | tr "c" "e" 20.